codatio/codat-docs/docs/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference.md

 | :------------------------ | :---------------------------------------------------------- |
 | Bank Transactions         | Bank account number is not available in the provider's API. |

-:::caution Item bundles in QBO
+:::Caution Item bundles in QBO

 _Item bundles_ in QuickBooks Online are supported for Direct Incomes, Invoices, and Credit Notes only.
 :::